Azure/iot-hub-device-update/docs/agent-reference/multi-component-update/mcu-manifest.md

 *Note that the order of the updates for motor controllers is determined by the order of components reported by **Contoso's** Component Enumerator plug-in.

-> **Note: For 2021-Q1**, MCU Content Handler will stops the update immediately, as soon as any error occurs.
+> **Note: For MCU v1**, MCU Content Handler will aborts the update immediately, when encountered error occurs.
+>
-  **At GA**, you can specify how to handle an update failure using `installRule` property, and the expected behavior is:
+> **At MCU v2**, you can specify how to handle an update failure using `installRule` property, and the expected behavior is:
 *If the update for `wheels-motor-controller` failed, the Agent will proceed with the next component update, which is `vacuum-motor-controller`.
 In this case, the overall update result will be `'failed'` with the `'resultDetails'` contains detailed information of the failure.*

 The latest example manifest file can be found [here](./example-mcu-manifest.mcu).